golemfactory/awesome-golem/README.md

 ## Tools

 - [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - uses the or-tools Constraint Programming library to solve problems on the golem network.
+- [general-golem](https://github.com/DerekJarvis/general-golem) a dockerized requestor environment.
+You can just pass in the py script  (example uses the blender demo) and it sets up the daemon and runs it
 - [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password.
 - [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor.